weidazhao/Hosting/README.md

 # About The Sample
 Today the scenario we've enabled is to host ASP.NET Core web application as a stateless service with Service Fabric.
-We wanted to light up the scenarios that people also can use ASP.NET Core as communication listeners in their stateless services and stateful services, just like what the [OwinCommunicationListener](https://github.com/Azure-Samples/service-fabric-dotnet-getting-started/blob/master/Services/WordCount/WordCount.Common/OwinCommunicationListener.cs) does.
+We wanted to light up the scenarios that people also can use ASP.NET Core as communication listeners in their stateless services and stateful services, similar to what the [OwinCommunicationListener](https://github.com/Azure-Samples/service-fabric-dotnet-getting-started/blob/master/Services/WordCount/WordCount.Common/OwinCommunicationListener.cs) does.
 With the new hosting APIs having been added to ASP.NET Core 1.0 RC2, this becomes possible.

 This sample demonstrates: